jbatonnet/Rinkhals/docs/docs/Rinkhals/rinkhals-ui.md

 - **Reboot printer**: Reboot the printer (`sync && reboot`)
 - **Restart Rinkhals**: Soft reboot for Rinkhals.
 Will restart the currently running version of Rinkhals.
-- **Switch to stock**: Stops Rinkhals, making the pritner switch to stock firmware.
+- **Switch to stock**: Stops Rinkhals, making the printer switch to stock firmware.
 On the next reboot, the printer will reboot back to Rinkhals.
 - **Disable Rinkhals**: Disables Rinkhals and reboot to stock firmware.
 Rinkhals is now disabled and will need to be reinstalled and re-enabled to start again.

 <div style="clear: both;"></div>